evanmgoodwin/evanmgoodwin/README.md

 ## Evan McGee Goodwin | Data Analyst

+# Welcome to my github!

+Thank you visiting my portoflio.
+Please see below for featured projects I have worked, or fee free to browse my repositories.

 <!--
 **evanmgoodwin/evanmgoodwin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.